jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 aspects.
 These represent cellular processes, changes of the simulation domain and interactions from outside the simulation.
-The `chili` backend will insert only the required code to model these aspects.
+The `chili` backend will insert only the required code to numerically integrate these aspects.

 | Aspect | Description | Depends on |
 | --- | --- | --- |